How to Check Laravel Version? Artisan, Composer & Source Code Methods

 how to check laravel version

 How to Check the Laravel Version?
+(Using Artisan Commands)

-Step 1: Open Terminal or Command Prompt.
-Locate your terminal or command prompt application depending on your operating system.
+You can locate it based on your operating system.
 On Windows, this might be Command Prompt or PowerShell.
 On macOS or Linux, it’s typically the Terminal application.

-Step 2: Navigate to Laravel Project Directory.
-Use the cd command within your terminal to navigate to the root directory of your Laravel project.
-This directory contains the artisan executable file we’ll be using.
+You can use the cd command within your terminal to navigate to the root directory of your Laravel project.
+This directory contains the artisan executable file to use.

 cd /path/to/your/laravel/project